Travel hacks are techniques for getting free and low-cost travel.

 - Fly within your budget.
 I've never met a destination I haven't liked.
 Whether it's down the road or around the world, I always find travel fascinating.
 So, if money is tight and you just have to get away, use Skyscanner.com‘s ‘Everywhere' search option.
 In their search engine, plug in your departure airport and put “anywhere” in the destination spot and you'll be fed all your possible flights in order from cheapest to most expensive.
 They are also one of the booking engines I always check when planning a trip.

 - Canadians can fly half-price – some of the time.
-SQM.ca is a secret shopper service that is used by Air Canada and Porter Airlines.
+SQM.ca is a secret shopper service that is used by some airlines (as well as other types of companies).
 Sign up and get approved by SQM.ca then book any of the flights they have available for a secret shopper (not every destination is covered).
 You pay the full cost up front but when you complete the detailed post-flight survey you get half your money back.

 Ways to Save on Food, Accommodation, and Events